Electrical Audio MS Matrix

 Qty: 2 (1 in Studio A, 1 in Studio B)

-The M-S Matrix eliminates the need for eating up console channels to decode mid-side signals.
-Typically you would use one channel for the mid signal (panned center), and two for the side (one panned left, the other panned right, with the polarity reversed).
-The need to have both side channels precisely set to the same gain makes it impossible to adjust the stereo width of the decoding easily.
-Our Matrix makes that simple to tweak with just one knob (Side).
-This unit can also be used to create sum-and-difference signals if needed.
+Typically you would use one channel for the “mid” signal (panned center), and two for the “side” (one panned left, the other panned right, with the polarity reversed).
+The need to have both side channels precisely set to the same gain makes it difficult to adjust the stereo width easily.
+Our Matrix makes that simple to do with just one knob (“Side”).
+This unit can also be used to create sum-and-difference signals.

 If you are interested in owning one, we do sell these directly.
 Contact us for more information.